SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 The file, “quad_hexahedron.hpp”, is modified by the author, to the purpose of his thesis.

 ## C++ Code written by Sebastiaan for his Graduation thesis
-The code consists of two individual parts with respect to the research methods: Machine Learning (ML) and Genetic Algorithm (GA).
+The code is related to the two research methods: Machine Learning (ML) and Genetic Algorithm (GA).
 The code is written in C++14 and uses external libraries in some of the files.
 An overview of all created C++ files is listed below.
 (File name, for which research method, on what operating system, and which external libraries are included.)

 | File name	                | Method	     | Operating system	  | Includes BSO-toolbox	| Includes Eigen	| Includes OpenGL	  | Includes mlpack |
 | ---												|	---					 | ---								| ---			  						| ---							| ---								| ---						  |